yhy258/WaveOpticsTorch/README.md

 - [ ] Considering shifted locations of sources or fields.
 - [ ] Considering various directions of the input fields.
 - [ ] More various examples.

-## Examples
-1. Spatially filtered PSF using the pinhole.
-2. Analyzing the diffraction pattern from the circle and square apertures.